Back To Search Results

 Enhancing Healthcare Team Outcomes

-When patients complain of a ringing sensation in the ear, the differential diagnosis is extensive.
-Thus healthcare workers, including the nurse practitioners, should refer these patients to an ENT surgeon for further workup.
-Management of patients with MEM, as well as specifically TT syndrome, varies depending on the patient’s severity of symptoms and expectations.
-Several medications have been reportedly used for MEM with questionable efficacy, including benzodiazepines, carbamazepine, piracetam, botulinum toxin, as well as orphenadrine citrate with varying mechanisms of action.
-Benzodiazepines can be used to potentially decrease symptoms by targeting the anxiolytic component of the disorder as well as functioning as a muscle relaxant.
+The differential diagnosis is extensive when patients complain of a ringing sensation in the ear.
+Healthcare workers, including nurse practitioners, should refer these patients to an ENT surgeon for further workup.
+Management of patients with middle ear myoclonus (MEM), specifically tensor tympani syndrome, varies depending on the severity of symptoms and expectations.
+Physicians have reportedly used benzodiazepines, carbamazepine, piracetam, botulinum toxin, and orphenadrine citrate with varying mechanisms of action for MEM with questionable efficacy.
+Clinicians can use benzodiazepines to potentially decrease symptoms by targeting the anxiolytic component of the disorder as well as functioning as a muscle relaxant.
+Another possible intervention that targets the contraction of the tensor tympani muscle is via botulinum toxin.
+While new to MEM, botulinum toxin's well-documented use in non-cosmetic otolaryngology-associated disease processes, such as hemifacial spasm, and laryngeal pathology, like spasmodic dysphonia, is notable.

-Tinnitus itself is not harmful; however, depending on the etiology, the underlying process can be life-threatening, such as multiple sclerosis.
-Other than the underlying disease process, tinnitus itself can cause a range of emotional distress to patients, from severely debilitating to causing little to no distress to the patient.
-Additionally, there is not enough data at this time to predict whether symptoms will discontinue or reduce, regardless of whether there is an identifiable cause for the tinnitus or idiopathic in origin.
+The role of surgical intervention is also more clearly defined.
+The most common procedure for tensor tympani syndrome (and stapedius myoclonus) is tympanotomy with tensor tympani or stapedius tenotomy.
+Tinnitus itself is not harmful.
+However, the underlying process can be life-threatening, such as in multiple sclerosis.
+Other than the underlying disease process, tinnitus can cause a range of emotional distress to patients, from severely debilitating to causing little to no distress.
+Additionally, there is not enough data to predict whether symptoms will discontinue or reduce, regardless of whether or not there is an identifiable cause for the tinnitus.

 References